sdw7020/viktor-frontend/README.md

 * Change directory to path of the downloaded repository.

-* Enter in terminal: npm install to install all dependencies of the repository.
+* Enter in terminal: ``npm install`` to install all dependencies of the repository.

-* Enter in terminal: npm start to open the web page.
+* Enter in terminal: ``npm start`` to open the web page.

-### Setup

 ### Use
+When you run the web page a login screen will show up.
+The default password is  ``hunter2``.
+When you log in, you get access to the overview screen.
+On the overview you can add users, delete users, add passes to users, delete passes from users, go to the settings screen and log out.

+On the settings page you can change your password and restart the scanner if it gets stuck.

 ## License
 This project was brought to you by the kind folks of the viktor working group.